rheapius/Project3_Group5/README.md

 ## Data Visualisation
 Using Jupyter Notebook to test the plots to be created.
-Using plotly.express as the modelling tool https://plotly.com/python/line-and-scatter/#scatter-plots-in-dash - referened for creation of bubble chart.
+Using plotly.express as the modelling tool https://plotly.com/python/line-and-scatter/#scatter-plots-in-dash - referenced for creation of bubble chart.
 Using functions to call the various plots as required by the html pages.

 ## HTML page